kaeeraa/kaede/docs/README.md

 ## Plans

-Kaede is not even in a development stage yet.
+Kaede is in really early stages of development.
 Check the [plan](./PLAN.md) to see more about this launcher

 ## Contributing